-- New to RIC Enroll in RIC (https://das.iowa.gov/RIC/PSE/enrollment) and elect Roth on the RIC Account Form. - Current RIC participant Designate your Roth payroll deduction amount on your plan's custom RIC Account Form.
-Your plan's custom form is available on your employer's plan details webpage (see https://das.iowa.gov/RIC/PSE/plan details.)
+- New to RIC Enroll in RIC (https://das.iowa.gov/RIC/SOI/enrollment) and elect Roth in Workday. - Current RIC participant Designate your Roth payroll deduction amount in Workday.

 Is the Roth 457 right for me?

 The answer to this question depends on whether you want to pay taxes on your savings dollars now or later.
 Some factors to consider include your age, years to retirement, current tax rate or need for tax relief, projected tax rate at retirement (with taxable pension and Social Security payments), possibility of fewer tax deductions in retirement, and projected investment earnings.
 If you are not sure how the Roth 457 option will affect your taxes and savings goals, consult a financial advisor or tax professional.